HOW DOES A WE WORK?

 3) Why you did not (or could not) complete the course with assistance from your Professor(s) and TA(s) through Academic Concessions such as extensions, different assignemnts or by get a Deferred Grade (DE).

-4) You must provide evidence.
+4) You must provide evidence for every reason you give for why you should get a WE.
 These applications are taken seriously, so be prepared to provide emails, doctor’s notes, travel paperwork and other evidence to prove your story.
 This evidence will very likely be validated, so do not submit false paperwork.

 WEs should be taken care of before the end of term whenever possible.
 All students are bound by the Student Declaration.
 Click here to learn more.